 In the UK, a degree in architecture lasts for 5 years.
 Once completed, you need to complete a two-year work experience to be fully qualified.
 In the US, it is a little different, you would still need to go to university to gain a degree in architecture.

 Types of Projects You Would Work On

 - City Planning.

-- Design and planning of both private and public structures (i.e. urban, graphic, interior design and landscape).
+- Design and planning of both private and public structures (i.e. urban, graphic, interior design, and landscape).

 What Type of Person Would Prefer Architecture?

-If you’re a type of a person who has an artistic flair and has a good grasp in both physics and maths, then architecture is the right career for you.
+If you’re a type of person who has an artistic flair and has a good grasp in both physics and maths, then architecture is the right career for you.
 As an architect, you should be able to use your creativity to come up with various ideas and concepts in terms of building designs, which are in line with theoretical principles.

 The Civil Engineer

-When working on a construction project, civil engineers typical work with an architect’s blueprint.
+When working on a construction project, civil engineers typically work with an architect’s blueprint.
 But whilst they are adhering to help bring the architect’s vision to life, the civil engineer’s main priority is to ensure the structure is safe and fit for purpose.